The Impact of Chronic Stress on Brain Health and Ageing

 This damage eventually leads to cell death and shrinkage, impairing cognitive function over time.

-Furthermore, chronic stress disrupts – the ability of the brain to adapt, change, and rewire itself in response to experiences.
+Furthermore, chronic stress disrupts neuroplasticity – the ability of the brain to adapt, change, and rewire itself in response to experiences.

 A decrease in neuroplasticity hinders your capacity to learn new things, adapt to new situations, and recover from injuries or illnesses.

-To combat these negative effects on your brain health, developing strategies that promote relaxation and reduce stress levels is essential.
+To combat these negative effects on your brain health, developing that promote relaxation and reduce stress levels is essential.

 Activities like meditation and mindfulness practices have been proven effective in reducing cortisol production, helping maintain healthy hippocampal volume, and preserving memory function.

-Additionally, incorporating regular aerobic exercises and a rich in antioxidants and omega-3 fatty acids contribute to the prevention of degeneration caused by oxidative and inflammatory processes associated with chronic stress.
+Additionally, incorporating regular aerobic exercises and a diet rich in antioxidants and omega-3 fatty acids contribute to the prevention of degeneration caused by oxidative and inflammatory processes associated with chronic stress.

 Encourage yourself and others to adopt healthier lifestyle habits, cultivating a sense of purpose and community involvement and fostering strong connections with loved ones.